 Again, requirements refer to specific groups of conditions or tasks that must be accomplished before the project can be completed successfully.
 These requirements may include product processes, behaviors, or features.
 So, the first step is to identify your needs.

-To this end, you can break down requirements in three categories.
+To this end, you can break down requirements into three categories.
 This way, you don’t miss anything.

 Functional requirements refer to something the system should do.
 Non-functional requirements refer to how the system should behave.
 For example, functional requirements of software may include audit tracking, business rules, and administrative functions.
 Non-functional requirements, in this case, may consist of reliability, performance, scalability, and usability.